ethrelfall/Plasma-fluid-equations/README.md

 ```

 Note that the complementary function solutions are not promising, being multplies of $\frac{1}{r}$ and $r$, so assume in the first instance that the particular integrals represent the actual perturbation (but see Gaussian case below!).

+There follow some analytic results for some plausible blob initial conditions.

 1. Gaussian blob $n_0 = e^{-\frac{r^2}{2 r_0^2}}$: